 Most visitors to the island will spend time in the caldera villages and at some of the volcanic beaches in Santorini before considering Pyrgos.
 There are so many things to do in Santorini that many don’t have a lot of time to linger and appreciate lesser known places around the island.

-You should definitely consider visiting Pyrgos if you’re spending any longer than 4 days in Santorini, or if you’re there for a shorter time, consider this Santorini tour that includes Pyrgos.
+You should definitely consider visiting Pyrgos if you’re spending any longer than 4 days in Santorini, or if you’re there for a shorter time, check out this Santorini tour which includes Pyrgos, Emporio and Oia.
 It’s one of the most beautiful villages in the Greek islands, full of whitewashed Cycladic architecture, cave houses, Santorini blue domes, you name it.
 It’s one of my favourite places to visit in Santorini, and I’ll be returning there with my family next time, for sure.

 Pyrgos Santorini – An Introduction